 – Height less than 1.50 m (risk of foeto-pelvic disproportion).

 – Primiparity (risk of obstructed labour).

 – Limp, hip dislocation, polio sequelae with frank pelvic asymmetry (risk of obstructed labour).

-– Grand multiparity (risk of uterine rupture, uterine atony, uterine atony-related haemorrhage).
+– Grand multiparity i.e. 5 deliveries or more (risk of uterine atony, uterine atony-related haemorrhage, uterine rupture).

-Note: it is essential that all maternity hospitals without an operating room have an effective system for referring patients to a CEmONC facility.
+Note: it is essential that all maternities without an operating theatre have an effective system for referring patients to a CEmONC facility.